CheyenneAtapour/Scheduler/README.md

 2 -
-prompts user for a date and description of task calculates julian number difference between current date and due date.
+Prompts user for a date and description of task calculates julian number difference between current date and due date.
 Uses this integer to sort the task in a collection (currently just a vector now)

 problems: